Gostling Foundation Grants

 Applicant type: Nonprofit

-Funding uses: General Operating Expense, Education / Outreach, Applied Project / Program, Capital Project
+Funding uses: General Operating Expense, Education / Outreach, Project / Program, Capital Project

 Location of project: United Kingdom

 Location of residency: United KingdomView website Save Need help writing this grant?

-At ACT, we believe that people living with a mental and/or physical disability or a long-term illness should have the same choices, quality of life opportunities and aspirations as others.
-To help us achieve this goal we provide a fast-track Small Grants Programme for applications under £10K and a Large Grants Programme for applications of £10K or over.
+The Edward Gostling Foundation's 'Vision' is that people living with a mental and/or physical disability or a long-term illness should have the same choices, quality of life opportunities and aspirations as others.
+To help us achieve this goal we provide a fast-track Small Grants Programme to charities with an annual income of less than £3M for applications of £5K or less.
+For applications over £5K all charities need to apply under the Large Grants Programme.

 We like all of our grants to have a significant impact across one or more of our 4 life "themes" and to become one of our charity partners you will need to demonstrate how your project outputs meet our objectives in one or more of these themes.
 Our themes are broad ranging and we support many activities within each.

 In your application we ask you to select the theme you believe best fits your grant application and to provide us with a detailed brief of the outputs and change you hope to bring about with our support.
 To help you, we provide a brief description of each theme below and some examples of the outputs/services that you will be able to deliver with our grant support: